grigorovich-sergey/sandbox/script-quantum-talk.md

 **Quantum may matter to your profession even if it never becomes your profession.**

-Cryptography is perhaps the clearest example.
+Cryptography is perhaps the best example.

-Post-quantum cryptography is already being deployed because organizations have to prepare for the future possibility of cryptographically relevant quantum computers.
-The algorithms themselves still run on ordinary classical machines.
+Post-quantum cryptography is already being deployed because organizations have to prepare for the future threats of cryptographically relevant quantum computers.
+The algorithms still run on classical machines.

-Quantum computers haven't broken any encryption yet, but the government and business are already preparing for the future threats.
+Quantum computers haven't broken any encryption yet, but the government and business are already preparing for the future.
 The exisitng encryption algorithms are suceptable for quantum decryption, so we need to change them today in advance.

 PQC transition is already happening
-- NIST finalized its first principal post-quantum cryptography standards in 2024, urging organizations to **begin migration now**.
+- NIST finalized its first post-quantum cryptography standards, urging organizations to **begin migration now**.
-- Current transition planning calls for quantum-vulnerable algorithms to be removed from standards by **2035**, with high-risk systems transitioning earlier.
+- Current transition planning calls for quantum-vulnerable algorithms to be removed by **2035**, with high-risk systems transitioning earlier.

-So quantum computing is already influencing cybersecurity careers without cybersecurity professionals needing to sit in front of a quantum processor.
+So quantum computing is already influencing cybersecurity careers without cybersecurity professionals needing to ever touch a quantum processor.

 If you are going into cybersecurity field, you will need to stay deeply informed about quantum progress.

-Even in other domains: biology, physics, neuroscience - we already see a wave of papers and proposals where "quantum-based" and “quantum-inspired” language is doing more work than the actual technology.
+Even in other domains: biology, physics, neuroscience - we already see a wave of papers and proposals with "quantum-based" and “quantum-inspired” buzzwords.
+The language is doing more work than the actual technology.
 We need at least some quantum expertise to see through this fog.

 ## [Slide change 36]